University Housing Accommodations

 - A student makes a late request for a room that is no longer available.
 For example, University Housing has wheelchair accessible rooms; however, all rooms are assigned during the room selection process.
 Once the assignments are made, students are not then reassigned or denied housing to accommodate a late request.
-To avoid this situation, it is imperative that you contact University Housing and McBurney as soon as you believe you will need a housing accommodation.
+To avoid this situation, it is imperative that you contact University Housing and the McBurney Center as soon as you believe you will need a housing accommodation.

 Remember, housing assignments will be based on disability-related needs, not requests to live in a specific residence hall.
 Not all residence halls are able to accommodate students in the same way.
 If a student’s top choices for residence halls are already filled or are unable to meet the student’s disability-related needs, the student will be assigned to another residence hall.
-For instance, if a student with a mobility disorder is requesting a specific centrally located dorm due to mobility concerns and that dorm is either full or is not equipped with other accessible amenities, the student may be placed in another centrally located dorm that can accommodate their needs.
+For instance, if a student with a mobility disability is requesting a specific centrally located dorm due to mobility concerns and that dorm is either full or is not equipped with other accessible amenities, the student may be placed in another centrally located dorm that can accommodate their needs.

 University Housing will install air conditioner window units for students who require air conditioning for disability-related reasons and who are not assigned to a room with central air.